MSU-Denver-Bulletin-Board/.github/profile/README.md

 - **Real-Time Updates:** Utilizing JavaScript and Firebase, the platform allows teachers to post real-time updates that students can instantly view.
 - **File Uploads:** Teachers can upload and share files, documents, and other resources with their classes, enhancing the learning experience.
-- **Secure Authentication:** User authentication ensures that only authorized teachers can access and manage the platform's content.

 ## Technologies Used